Employment Gap Check

-- Recent job loss
+- Any recent job loss

 - Unemployment in between jobs